 3. Tybee Island

 Head to the coast for sunny days on the beaches of Tybee Island this summer.
-Soak up the sun with long summer days and plenty of outdoor activities to fill them with, from surfing to beach biking.
+Soak up the sun with long summer days and plenty of outdoor activities to fill them with, from surfing to biking to jet skis.

-Explore the waterways around the barrier island on a kayak expedition, dolphin-watching tour, or a fishing trip.
+Explore the waterways around the barrier island on a kayak expedition, a tiki boat adventure, a dolphin-watching tour, or a fishing trip.
 You’ll get to see the island from a whole new perspective.
 Then enjoy educational and historical attractions like the Tybee Island Marine Science Center and the Tybee Light Station & Museum.

 Summer also brings with it Movies in the Park at Memorial Park, an evening full of family-friendly entertainment under the stars.
 And at the island’s most popular hotspots, you’ll find live music from local artists keeping the party going all night long.